DerelictOrg/DerelictSDL2/README.md

 Dynamic bindings to [SDL 2][1] version 2.0.5, [SDL2_image][2], [SDL2_mixer][3], [SDL2_ttf][4], and [SDL2_net][5] for the D Programming Language.

-Please see the [DerelictSDL2 documentation][6] and the page [Using Derelict][7] for information on how to build DerelictSDL2 and load the SDL2 libraries at run time.
+Please see the [DerelictSDL2 documentation][6] and the sections on [Compiling and Linking][7] and [The Derelict Loader][8], in the Derelict documentation, for information on how to build DerelictSDL2 and load the SDL2 libraries at run time.
 In the meantime, here's some sample code.

 ```D
 // This example shows how to import all of the DerelictSDL2 bindings.
 Of course,